dswann101164/azure-noob-blog/posts/2025-10-11-azure-costs-apps-not-subscriptions.md

 ---
-title: Azure Costs Follow Applications, Not Subscriptions
+title: "Azure Subscriptions vs. Apps: The 2025 Cost Model Guide"
 date: 2025-10-11
 summary: Azure bills at the subscription level—but the business thinks in terms of applications.
 Here's how to realign cost models for reality.